100thCoin/AccuracyCoin/README.md

   K: The Frame Counter Interrupt flag should have been set 29829 cycles after resetting the frame counter, even if supressing Frame Counter Interrupts.
   L: The Frame Counter Interrupt flag should not have been set 29830 cycles after resetting the frame counter if supressing Frame Counter Interrupts.
   M: Despite the Frame Counter Interrupt flag being set for those 2 CPU cycles, if suppressing Frame Counter Interrupts, an IRQ should not occur.
+  N: The IRQ Occurs on the wrong CPU cycle.
+  O: The IRQ Occurs on the wrong CPU cycle.

 ### Frame Counter 4-step
   1: The first clock of the length counters was early.